-All drivers must complete the Driver Authorization Process before renting a vehicle to conduct university business (refer to section 5.3.1 of this program).
+All drivers must complete the driver authorization process before renting a vehicle to conduct university business.
+Drivers that will be driving a high occupancy van which holds over nine (9) passengers must also complete the high occupancy van driver authorization process.
+(Refer to section 5.3.1 of this program).